sedyh/awesome-ebitengine/CONTRIBUTING.md

 Games should also have:
 - Instructions for launching via go run.
-- Release with binaries for windows/macos/linux.
+- Online demo version or release with binaries for windows/macos/linux.
-- Online demo version, if possible.

 Binaries should also have:
 - Tags with the current version